molly/blog/_posts/2022-04-18-anti-crypto-toxicity.md

 post_collection: "blockchain"
 ---

-The more ideological people who are advocating for cryptocurrencies and blockchain-based technologies are asking a lot of the right questions.
-Questions like:
+Some of the more ideological people who are advocating for cryptocurrencies and blockchain-based technologies are asking a lot of the right questions.
+Despite crypto's unquestionably right-libertarian roots, and the continuing prevalence of those politics in crypto today, we're also seeing people asking questions like:

 - How can we create a more equitable financial system, where everyone has access to banking services?
 - How can we reduce the power that a small few currently hold over the web?